-Easy-to-peel mandarins, tangerines, and clementines are at their peak of sweetness right now, and snacking on two “Christmas oranges” daily could cut your risk of gall bladder troubles by 42 percent, three studies suggest.
-Explains gastro enterologist Tom Walcher, M.D., your gallbladder contains a digestion-boosting liquid (bile) — and nutrients in citrus stop that liquid from thickening and forming painful clumps.
+Snacking on two aasy-to-peel mandarins, tangerines, or clementines daily could cut your risk of gall bladder troubles by 42 percent, three studies suggest.
+Explains gastroenterologist Tom Walcher, M.D., your gallbladder contains a digestion-boosting liquid (bile) — and nutrients in citrus stop that liquid from thickening and forming painful clumps.

 Enjoy all the sips.

-Drinking two cups of coffee or three cups of black tea daily can cut your risk of gallstones by 27 percent in one week — and so can enjoying 6 oz. of wine (red or white) daily, report scientists at Nashville’s Vanderbilt University.
+Drinking two cups of coffee or three cups of black tea daily can cut your risk of gallstones by 27 percent in one week — and so can enjoying six ounces of wine (red or white) daily, report scientists at Nashville’s Vanderbilt University.
 Thanks goes to the gentle stone-dissolving acids found in these tasty sips.

 Butter your veggies.